smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 team focus on the core project.
 For me this is a little counter intuitive since the deployment is a critical part of being able to release new features.
-If you consider that most features do not impact the deployment or can be adjusted to minimize the changes it can provide a foundation for growing the project.
+If you consider that most features do not impact the deployment or can be adjusted to minimize the changes it can provide a solid foundation for growing the project.

-**Practices deploying/releasing immediately.** Teams that ship infrequently or are less comfortable with deployments/releases can benefit by taking time out just for this activity.
-The start of a project is the least risky time to do invest in the deployment since any deadlines are the furthest away.
-If they have never tried anything like this before or have not worked with the other teams that control production this can be a great introduction before delving deeper into the actual project.
-This is particularly important in an enterprise environment which can have many additional touch points or stakeholders that are included in deployments.
+**Practices deploying/releasing immediately.** Teams that ship infrequently or are less comfortable with deployments/releases can benefit by taking time out for this activity.
+The start of a project is the least risky time to invest in the deployment and practice these activities.
+If the delivery team has never tried to deploy thier own products or have not worked with the other teams that control production this can be a great introduction before delving deeper into the actual project.
+In an enterprise environment getting to know the touch points or stakeholders that are included in deployments is extremely beneficial.
 Startups probably care less about this since every minute spent is one step closer to extinction or outlandish riches.

 Why I am Not Convinced